 Less well known, and one you will want to keep to yourself, is the Greenbrier Area, on the eastern side of the park.
 It’s fairly close to Gatlinburg but offers a deep forest silence with a lot of rushing water, a true mountain forest experience.
 And almost hidden from notice is the Tremont Area, which you absolutely must keep secret, and enjoy in private.

-Another less visited area to the east is the Cosby Area, which we haven’t written a feature page for yet, but which has a great picnic area, and close access to its own nature trail, a totally magical short walk that’s very easy and fun for all ages – kids will love it.
+Another less visited area to the east is the Cosby Area, which has a great picnic area, and close access to its own nature trail, a totally magical short walk that’s very easy and fun for all ages – kids will love it.
 This picnic area is also the trailhead to a wonderful waterfall, Hen Wallow Falls.

 Where to Stay